DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-1-behaviour/autumn-week-7-ect-teaching-challenge.md

 Effective teaching ensures that pupils experience success and helps them recognise failures as natural steps on the path to future success (Coe et al., 2014).
 Ms Mahrez can embrace this by showing pupils why errors are useful for her teaching, what a respectful and safe class climate looks like and calling on pupils to emulate these resilient and motivated behaviours.

-Effective teaching also seeks to develop pupils’ emotional self-regulation (EEF, 2018).
+Effective teaching also seeks to develop pupils' emotional self-regulation (EEF, 2018).
 By modelling the emotional impact of sharing an answer that might be wrong, she can help pupils develop their self-awareness (“this might feel hard”) and their self-regulation (“making an attempt and failing is a natural part of learning.
 Getting it wrong now is a step on the path to getting it right in the future”).
 This is crucial as often pupils refuse tasks where they feel there is a risk they will fail (Kluger & de Nisi, 1996).

 ### Supporting pupils to understand and adopt effective learning behaviours